seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

     <h3>Summary</h3>
     <p>In this tutorial, we demonstrated how to:</p>
     <ul>
-        <li>Use the Engine to set up a Seldonian machine learning algorithm.</li>
+        <li>Use the engine to set up a Seldonian machine learning algorithm.</li>
-        <li>Run the algorithm using the Engine and understand its outputs.</li>
+        <li>Run the algorithm using the engine and understand its outputs.</li>
     </ul>
 <p>
 </p>